teaching-cognition/mindsandmachines/Policies.md

 Sometimes, life doesn't go as planned and you have way too much going on to turn things in on time.
 That is **OKAY**!
 This course has the following policies for late work:

-1. Each student has **3 "flex" days** that they can use at their discretion throughout the semester.
+1. Each student has **3 "flex" days** that they can use at their discretion throughout the semester, **except for before-class annotations and reflections, which are always due 6 PM the day before class**.
 You can use all 3 days at once for a single assignment and turn in one assignment 3 days late (with no questions asked), OR you can spread the love across different assignments.
-2. If you need to turn in work late and do not have any flex days left, I will consider extensions based on legitimate reasons, which include verified illnesses, family emergencies, and lots of other work due at the same time.
+2. If you need to turn in work late and do not have any flex days left, I will consider extensions based on legitimate reasons, which include ONLY verified illnesses, family emergencies.
 In these cases, you are encouraged to reach out to me at least 24 hours **in advance** of the due date.
 3. Work that is handed in late beyond the flex days or without an **approved** extension will automatically be graded on 50% of the original points.

 ## Inclusion